-There are only 6 highly active phosphoramidate groups particularly identified in Perrone (i.e. No.14, 15, 17, and 33-35).
-EX1002 at ¶112; EX1008 at 4 (Tables 1 and 3).
-A POSA would have been motivated to try to attach each to the 5'-position of Sofia's (2'R)-2'-deoxy-2'-fluoro-2'-C-methyluridine resulting in compounds within claims 1, 2, 16-18.
+In addition, there are only 6 highly active phosphoramidate groups particularly identified in Perrone (i.e. No.14, 15, 17, and 33-35).
+EX1008 at 4 (Tables 1 and 3).
+A POSA would have been motivated to try to attach each to the 5'-position of Sofia's (2'R)-2'-deoxy-2'-fluoro-2'-C-methyluridine resulting in the compounds of claims 1 and 8.
 EX1002 at ¶112.

-Perrone describes a uridine analog (4'-azidouridne) which, like PSI-6206, is inactive in the HCV replicon assay although its triphosphate form (4'-azidouridine-TP) is a potent inhibitor of HCV NS5B polymerase.
-EX1002 at ¶113; EX1008 at 1,
+Perrone describes a uridine analog (4'-aziduridne) which, like PSI-6206, is inactive in the HCV replicon assay although its triphosphate form (4'-azidouridine-TP) is a potent inhibitor of HCV NS5B polymerase.
+EX1008 at 1, 2-3, 5.

-2-3, 5.
 Thus, Perrone described exactly the same problem as Sofia and suggested the same solution to the problem.
 EX1002 at ¶113.
 As both Sofia and Perrone lie in precisely the same technical filed, and both documents describe exactly the same problem, and both documents propose the same general solution, the skilled person would not hesitate to combine their teaching.
 Id.

 A POSA would have been motivated to prepare the corresponding L-alanine derivatives which are all shown in Table 1 of Perrone to exhibit low or submicromolar activity and had a reasonable expectation of success in achieving the same outcome as Perrone.
-EX1002 at ¶114; EX1008 at 4.
+EX1008 at 4.
 Specifically, a POSA would prepare the derivatives of PSI-6206 that correspond to compounds (14), (15) and (17) in Perrone because they are described in Perrone as having "exceptional" antiviral activity.
-Id.
+EX1002 at ¶114; EX1008.

-In considering the similarity of Perrone and Sofia, a POSA would not focus on the structural differences between the parent nucleosides, PSI-6206 and 4'-azidouridne.
+In considering the similarity of Perrone and Sofia, a POSA would not focus on the structural differences between the parent nucleosides, PSI-6206 and 4'-aziduridne.
 EX1002 at ¶115.
-A POSA would select the nucleoside in Sofia as a lead compound due to its superior properties and then seek to modify its structure by incorporating the specific phosphoramidate substituents from Perrone that were taught to provide an optimal solution for delivering an active HCV nucleoside to target cells.
+A POSA select the nucleoside in Sofia as a lead compound due to its superior properties and then seek to modify its structure by incorporating the specific phosphoramidate substituents from Perrone that were taught to provide an optimal solution for delivering an active HCV nucleoside to target cells.
 EX1002 at ¶115; EX1008 at 4.

-The compounds of claims 1, 2, 16-18 did not produce any unexpected results.
+The compounds of claims 1 and 8 did not produce any unexpected results.
 EX1002 at ¶116.
 First, Perrone provided the technical teaching that use of the "(phenyl)(isopropyl-L-alaninyl)phosphate" group (No.15) significantly boosts the activity of anti-HCV nucleoside analogs.
-EX1002 at ¶116; EX1008 at 3.

-Therefore, because Perrone and the '270 patent employed the same mechanism and theory, any activity improvement achieved by the claimed compound using the same modified 5'-phosphate group would have been expected.
+EX1008 at 3.
+Therefore, because Perrone and the '580 patent employed the same mechanism and theory, any activity improvement achieved by the claimed compound using the same modified 5'-phosphate group would have been expected.
 EX1002 at ¶116.

-Second, the "(phenyl)(isopropyl-L-alaninyl)phosphate" group (No.15) disclosed in Perrone boosts the inactive parent nucleoside to an activity of $EC{50} = 0.77~\mu\text{M}$ , while the target application uses the same phosphoramidate group to boost the inactive parent nucleoside (2'R)-2'-deoxy-2'-fluoro-2'-C-methyl uridine to an activity of the same magnitude of that achieved in Perrone.
-EX1002 at ¶117; compare EX1001 at 300 to EX1008 at 4.
+Second, the "(phenyl)(isopropyl-L-alaninyl)phosphate" group (No.15)

+disclosed in Perrone boosts the inactive parent nucleoside to an activity of EC ${50}$ = 0.77 μ M, while the target application uses the same phosphoramidate group to boost the inactive parent nucleoside (2'R)-2'-deoxy-2'-fluoro-2'-C-methyl uridine to an activity of the same magnitude of that achieved in Perrone.
+EX1002 at ¶117; compare EX1001 at 249 to EX1008 at 4.

-Therefore, even if (2'R)-2'-deoxy-2'-fluoro-2'-C-methyl uridine is inactive, the '270 patent's claimed prodrug form does not produce unexpected results.
+Therefore, even if (2'R)-2'-deoxy-2'-fluoro-2'-C-methyl uridine is inactive, the '580 patent's claimed prodrug form does not produce unexpected results.
 EX1002 at ¶118.

 Third, in the prior art, use of phosphoramidate prodrugs (ProTide) achieved increases in antiviral activity of as high as thousands of times the activity of the unmodified parent nucleoside, even to an activity/potency of several nM.
-EX1002 at ¶119; EX1012 (McGuigan 2006) at 1, 4 (abstract and Table 1).
+See, e.g., McGuigan 2006, EX1012 at 1, 4 (Abstract and Table 1).